 - Instagram Influencer marketing campaigns for online sales

-- Upsell / Cross sell YouTube Ads for repeat sales and customers
+- Upsell / Cross-sell YouTube Ads for repeat sales and customers

 D. Ensure it’s scalable and agile

 There is no point in having a strong strategy that you can’t scale quickly.
 An important aspect of any strategy is that it allows your business the ability to scale fast.
-If part of your plan relies on a specific product or a partnership that requires time a substantial time to build, scaling the business will become a challenge.
+If part of your plan relies on a specific product or a partnership that requires substantial time to build, scaling the business will become a challenge.
 Ensuring that the key components of your marketing strategy are scalable is imperative.